Are you looking for another fast and easy table runner tutorial?

 I hope you have enjoyed this tutorial and if you make a Christmas Pinwheels table runner please share a photo of it!

-Red Pinwheels Table Runner Tutorial
+Get the Red Pinwheels Table Runner Tutorial